imflash217/Project_Algorithms/README.md

 	* A class a make another class its `friend`.
 	* A class can also declare another member function (must be defined previously) of another class as its `friend`.
 	* A `friend` function can be defined inside the class body.
+	* Each class controls which classes or functions are its friends.
+	* A `friend` of a `friend` has no access to the class members.
+	* When we declare a member function as a `friend`; we must specify the `class` of which that function is a member.
+	* A `friend` declaration affects access, but it is not declaration in an ordinary sense.

 ```cpp
 class Sales_data{